 Tejas Moses, a Fine Arts: Ceramics & Sustainability major who completed the Research Experience and Apprenticeship Program (REAP) in summer 2017, was featured in the February 2018 edition of The College Letter.
-You may learn more about him in that article as well as in the one reprinted below, which first appeared in The New Hampshire on November 2, 2017.
+That article as well is reprinted below, which first appeared in The New Hampshire on November 2, 2017.

 Student becomes lecturer in latest PCAC art talk

 By, Adrienne Perron, Staff Writer

 According to Don Williams, a ceramics professor at UNH, the Last Thursday of the Month Art Talk series that takes place within the Paul Creative Arts Center usually features alumni of the Art Department discussing their experiences in the "outside world.”
 However, this past Thursday, Oct.
 26, sophomore bachelor of fine arts in ceramics student Tejas Moses, 20, was the highlighted speaker.

 In the spring semester of 2018, Moses, a UNH honors student and ceramics and sustainability dual major, applied for and received a grant through the Research Experience and Apprenticeship Program (REAP) to do summer research on how to locally and sustainably acquire (as well as work with) clay.
 His discussion revolved around the meaning and history behind his research, its products, as well as around his own experiences as a budding ceramicist.

 Moses, from Dublin, New Hampshire, first became interested in pottery in high school after taking his first ceramics course.
 Before he started his freshman year at UNH Moses spent seven months backpacking abroad in places like Europe and India with a high school friend.
 Moses stated that this trip gave him time to think and helped him to confirm that he wanted to pursue a study of ceramics and become a working artist.

 "I met many people and some of the happiest people I met were people who work with their hands,” Moses stated.